AnthonyF747/AnthonyF747.github.io/hw1journal.md

 # Homework 1

-Not to say this homework assignment was a slight challenge, but [GitHub](https://github.com/) really tried my patience so let's start with Git.
+Not to say this homework assignment was a slight challenge, but [GitHub](https://github.com/) really tried my patience so let's start with GitHub.
 There might not be pictures because I was running out of time.

 ## GitHub